Initiative Measure 124 (Seattle): Support

 Seattle Weekly endorsed the initiative.
 They wrote, "Critics of the initiative—largely hotel-industry representatives—call the measure's stipulations overreaching and Draconian.
 They say many hotels already have these kinds of protections in place.
 They also point to I-124's union-exemption clause: If workers belong to a union, their hotel will not be subject to some of the measure's stipulations, to allow for freer collective bargaining.
 We ourselves recognize that the union exemption may be faintly disguised self-interest; employers might find the law onerous, leading them to encourage unionization in hopes of a better deal.
 But if the byproduct of passing I-124 is a stronger local union, so be it.
 We believe the result is a step toward justice for a long-exploited class of workers, union-backed or no."

 Litigation

 The American Hotel & Lodging Association, its Washington state chapter, and its Seattle chapter all filed suit in Washington state court to block Initiative Measure 124 in December 2016.
-Their complaint says, "The potential for mistakes and abuse is significant, especially because the hotels are allowed no opportunity to determine whether there was actually any wrongdoing, and guests are allowed no opportunity to refute the allegations.
-The blacklist provision requires hotels to punish people (by placing them on a list and denying some of them accommodations) without any opportunity to investigate the allegations."

-The suit also claimed that the initiative violated the single subject rule written into the Seattle city charter.
-The complaint says, "Neither the ballot title nor the concise statement express the multiple subjects of Initiative 124 (I-124), particularly those which deal with compensation and fringe benefits, legal standards for discrimination claims, and the novel and disturbing requirement that hotels deny accommodation to certain guests without notice or a chance to respond to allegations."

 On December 24, 2018, a Washington State Court of Appeals threw out I-124 in its entirety, holding that it unconstitutionally contains multiple unrelated topics.

 After a King County Superior Court ruled in favor of the initiative, the state Supreme Court last January declined to hear a direct appeal and sent it to the Court of Appeals for further review.

 The Appeals Court found that I-124 contains multiple separate parts, including: